 FYI!
 You can file a motion to stay instead of filing an affidavit/answer.
 Or you can file a motion to stay later after the eviction order is entered.

-For forms and more information about how to respond to a Five-Day Notice to Pay Rent or Quit, click to visit Responding to an Eviction Notice.
+For forms and more information about how to respond to a Seven-Day Notice to Pay Rent or Quit, click to visit Responding to an Eviction Notice.

 Q&A - Rent Notices

-What charges can a landlord include in a Five-Day Notice to Pay Rent or Quit, and what can a tenant be evicted for in an action for nonpayment of rent?
+What charges can a landlord include in a Seven-Day Notice to Pay Rent or Quit, and what can a tenant be evicted for in an action for nonpayment of rent?

-- "Rent" means the money a tenant pays every month or week to live on the rental property (in other words, what people typically think of as "rent"), plus any late fees allowed in the lease (which must be reasonable).
-(NRS 118A.150.)
+- "Rent" means the money a tenant pays every month or week to live on the rental property (in other words, what people typically think of as "rent").

 - A tenant may not be evicted in a summary eviction case for such things as court costs, collection fees, attorney’s fees, and the like.
 (NRS 118A.150, 188A.220(1)(c).)